jmerle/png-to-box2d/README.md

 The `shapes` array contains all shapes.
 Each shape is an array of triangles, each containing three coordinates.
 (0, 0) is seen as the top-left corner of the image.

-To visualize the generated JSON file, the [`image`](#png-to-box2d-image-input-output) command can be used.
-Simply execute `png-to-box2d image triangles.json image.png` and the `image.png` file will contain a visualization of the triangles defined in `triangles.json`.
+The [`image`](#png-to-box2d-image-input-output) command can be used to visualize the generated JSON file.
+Simply run `png-to-box2d image triangles.json image.png` and the `image.png` file will contain a visualization of the triangles defined in `triangles.json`.

 # Commands